 Delete Files That Have Been Deleted Locally

-This option allows CloudBerry Backup to purge unneeded files from the backup storage.
+This option allows CloudBerry Backup to purge unnecessary files from the backup storage.
 If a file was deleted from the dataset, it will be deleted from your cloud backup storage location automatically during the next run of the CloudBerry Backup.
 This option helps free up storage space and simplifies the management of large backup datasets.

-We recommend using this option in conjunction with the parameter Delay purge for (described above), just to add extra protection.
+We recommend using this option in conjunction with the parameter Delay purge for (described above), just to add extra protection

 Create Default Retention Policy